This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The creamy coconut milk adds a subtle sweetness to the dish, while the tangy lime juice gives it a refreshing twist.
 And the best part?
 It is so easy to make!
 The recipe calls for just a few basic ingredients, and the rice cooks up perfectly in no time at all.

 Coconut Lime Rice has become a staple in our household, and I love how it adds a touch of tropical flavor to our meals.
-Whether I’m serving it as a side dish with some lettuce wraps or using it as a base for a stir-fry or rice bowl, this recipe is always a hit with my family.
+Whether I’m serving it as a side dish with some lettuce wraps or using it as a base for a stir-fry , rice bowl, or fajita bowl this recipe is always a hit with my family.
 It just goes to show that sometimes the most unexpected flavor combinations can turn out to be the most delicious.

 What You’ll Love About This Recipe